askkaz/docs/develop/sdk-development/video-playback.md

 m.RowList.observerField(“rowItemSelected”, “playVideo”)
 ```

-The function `playVideo()` takes our content node named m.videoContent that we created earlier and assigns our video stream (mp4) to the field `videoContent.url`.
+The function `playVideo()` takes our content node named `m.videoContent` that we created earlier and assigns the video stream (mp4) to the field `videoContent.url`.
 It’s also important to set the `streamFormat` to one that matches the feed.
-In our case, we will set `m.videoContent.streamFormat` to `mp4`
+In our case, we will set `m.videoContent.streamFormat` to `mp4`.

 ```brightscript
 Sub playVideo()